yashu1wwww/Bookmyshow-movies-auto-ratings-with-multiple-accounts/README.md

 in proxy_service.py file in 2 line add proxy number inside to by pass location...

-replace your email id with 27th line & replace in below codes where emails are asked with https://generator.email/blog/gmail-generator for unlimited dot mails
+replace your email id with 33th line & replace in below codes where emails are asked with select 33 line and enter ctrl+h button it ask replace in that particular email location replace its...

+https://generator.email/blog/gmail-generator for unlimited dot mails

 👉use these technique to enter otp fastly